 Pandawa Beach Opening Hours

 The beach opens every day from 7 AM to 7 PM.
 Pandawa has no shade or trees.
 So renting a beach umbrella is unavoidable.

 |Pandawa Beach Opening Hours|

 Pandawa Beach’s entrance fee for international tourists is Rp15.000.
 Umbrella beach and chair rental will cost Rp50.000 but negotiable.
 While for the parking fee it cost another Rp3.000 for scooters and Rp5.000 for cars.

 |Parking Fee||Rp3.000 scooter / Rp5.000 car|

 The beach has a spacious parking lot.
-Other public facilities are still limited to toilets (IDR 2k) and washing room (IDR 5k).
+Other public facilities are still limited to toilets (Rp2.000) and washing rooms (Rp5.000).
 Small restaurants along the beach offer food and drinks at a reasonable price.
-There is a rental service for kayak and umbrellas.
+There is a rental service for kayaks and umbrellas.
 Little souvenir shops are also available.

 How To Get To Pandawa Beach

 There is no public transport that stops in front of Pandawa Beach.
 Besides, it’s still quite far (about 1,6 km) from the ticket gate to the beach.
 A private vehicle is the best way to get there.
-Rent a bike at IDR 65k/day or a car at IDR 600k/day.
-Only 40 minutes from the Kuta area, Pandawa beach is accessible by following Ngurah Rai Bypass southward.
+Rent a motorcycle at Rp60.000/day or a car Rp600.000/day.
+It will take 40 minutes to get to the beach from the Kuta area.
+Pandawa beach is accessible by following Ngurah Rai Bypass southward.

 Address & Location